Skip to main content

 Replace SCRAM-SHA-512 with SCRAM-SHA-256 if your Kafka cluster is configured to use SCRAM-SHA-256.

-Databricks recommends storing your password as a secret rather than including it directly in your code.
+Databricks recommends that you store your password as a secret rather than including it directly in your code.
 For more information, see Secret management.

 Use SSL to connect Databricks to Kafka

 To enable SSL/TLS connections to Kafka, set kafka.security.protocol to SSL and provide the trust store and key store configuration options prefixed with kafka..
-For SSL connections that require only server authentication (one-way TLS), you need a trust store.
-For mutual TLS (mTLS) where the Kafka broker also authenticates the client, you need both a trust store and a key store.
+For SSL connections that require only server authentication (one-way TLS), you must use a trust store.
+For mutual TLS (mTLS) where the Kafka broker also authenticates the client, you must use both a trust store and a key store.

 The following SSL/TLS options are available.
 For the full list of SSL properties, see the Apache Kafka SSL configuration documentation and Encryption and Authentication with SSL in the Confluent documentation.